 If I had to go back to business school again– which I’m definitively done with! – the Microsoft Surface Pro 4 would be my #1 choice.
 Beautiful, portable, versatile and well-built, the Microsoft Surface Pro 4 is a little marvel of engineering.
-While the design has been copied since, it’s still the leader of 2-in-1 tablet.
+While the design has been copied since, it’s still the leader of 2-in-1 tablets.
 It’s near perfect in both laptop and tablet modes which makes it one of the most versatile laptop you can purchase.

-Whether you draw on it, use it as a full featured productivity laptop or simply want to binge watch movies, the Microsoft Surface Pro 4 delivers on all ends.
+Whether you draw on it, use it as a full-featured productivity laptop or simply want to binge watch movies, the Microsoft Surface Pro 4 delivers on all ends.
 The small size makes it a perfect notebook for students and it’s a great computer for the workplace thanks to Windows Pro.
-Simply use an external monitor and keyboard when you are off the road and arrive at the office to turn it into a full powered desktop.
+Simply use an external monitor and keyboard when you are off the road and arrive at the office to turn it into a full-powered desktop.

 - Awesome display

 - Performance without compromise

 - Keyboard cover has to be bought separately

 - Windows 10 Pro

 Microsoft really built a high quality, versatile product here.
 When used in tablet mode, you get a full-featured tablet running Windows with which you can draw or write naturally thanks to the 1024 pressure level pen.
 Connect the keyboard / cover and you get a laptop equipped with high-end equipment that ensure performance, great sound and one of the best screen on the market.
 Really a great product by Microsoft.